Banu Qaynuqa: Expulsion

 In December 623, Muslims led by Muhammad defeated the Meccans of the Banu Quraish tribe in the Battle of Badr.
 Ibn Ishaq writes that a dispute broke out between the Muslims and the Banu Qaynuqa (the allies of the Khazraj tribe) soon afterward.
-When a Muslim woman visited a jeweler's shop in the Qaynuqa marketplace, she was molested.
-The goldsmith, a Jew, pinned her clothing such that, upon getting up, some portion of her legs became naked.
-A Muslim man coming upon the resulting commotion killed the shopkeeper in retaliation.
-A mob of Jews from the Qaynuqa tribe then pounced on the Muslim man and killed him.
-This escalated to a chain of revenge killings, and enmity grew between Muslims and the Banu Qaynuqa.
+When a Muslim woman visited a jeweler's shop in the Qaynuqa marketplace, one of the goldsmiths and the men present began pestering her to uncover her face.
+She refused, but the goldsmith, who was a Jew, played a trick on her by attaching the hem of her dress to her back, causing some of her legs to be visible when she stood up.
+A Muslim man then rushed to the goldsmith and killed him, who was at once avenged by his fellows.
+The Muslim's family asked for help from fellow Muslims against the Jews.
+Realizing the anger of the Muslims, the Jews retired to their fortress.
+Hearing this, Muhammad regarded this event as a casus belli.

 Traditional Muslim sources view these episodes as a violation of the Constitution of Medina.
 Muhammad himself regarded this as casus belli.
 Western historians, however, do not find in these events the underlying reason for Muhammad's attack on the Qaynuqa.
 According to F.E.
 Peters, the precise circumstances of the alleged violation of the Constitution of Medina are not specified in the sources.
 According to Fred Donner, available sources do not elucidate the reasons for the expulsion of the Qaynuqa.
 Donner argues that Muhammad turned against the Qaynuqa because as artisans and traders, the latter were in close contact with Meccan merchants.
 Weinsinck views the episodes cited by the Muslim historians, like the story of the Jewish goldsmith, as having no more than anecdotal value.
 He writes that the Jews had assumed a contentious attitude towards Muhammad and as a group possessing substantial independent power, they posed a great danger.
 Wensinck thus concludes that Muhammad, strengthened by the victory at Badr, soon resolved to eliminate the Jewish opposition to himself.
 Norman Stillman also believes that Muhammad decided to move against the Jews of Medina after being strengthened in the wake of the Battle of Badr.